Are you looking for profitable online course ideas so you can create and sell classes online in 2023?

 Is there a market for your course?
 Will people want to buy and learn from it?

-Conduct market research and determine what courses are popular among your target audience.
+Conduct market research and determine what courses are popular among your target audience at the beginning of the online course creation process.

 2. Your target audience: